vb-pogribnyi/OpenCircle/Open Circle.md

 ![filter_chain_expanded](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filter_chain_expanded.png)

-So we have an input image, it is passed through a set of 4 filters (Filter 1 on the chart, or conv1 in our network).
+So we have an input image, it is first passed through a set of 4 filters (Filter 1 on the chart, or conv1 in our network).
 This gives us 4 filtered images, which are then passed through another set of filters Filter 2.
 Since our conv2 layer gives 2 output channels, it has 8 filters in total.
 The chart shows only 4, belonging to the first out channel.
-The output of these 4 filters gets summed up, because this is how the convolution layer work.
+The output of these 4 filters gets summed up, because this is how the convolution layer works.
 After that we get a 2x2 image, 4 pixels total.
 The average pooling simply takes the average of those pixels, yielding a single number.
 This number becomes one of the inputs to the dense network.

-Now that things are getting a bit complicated, let's take an example and try to find what led the network to such result.
+Now that things are getting a bit complicated, let's take an example and try to find what led the network to such a result.

 So, say our network outputs a "90°" prediction for an image.
 For that, the cos output should be close to "+1", the sin output - to "0".
 Take a look again at the dense network plots above.
-We get such result when the convolutions output is close to (-1, +1).
+We get such a result when the output of the convolution is close to (-1, +1).

 To get the "90°" output, the first set of filters (belonging to output channel 0, and showed on the chart), has to output "-1", the other set - "+1".

 To me, after I've done all of that, the question remained, how the filter would output these 4 pixels, that after averaging would become the decisive "-1" and "+1".
-For that I wrote another script, which illustrates the behavior of a filter.
+For that, I wrote another script, which illustrates the behavior of a filter.
 Let's take a look at its output first:

 ![filters_n_1_marks](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_n_1_marks.png)

-It illustrates the work of one of filters in the second convolution layer.
+It illustrates the work of one of the filters in the second convolution layer.
 We got a text description in the top left corner, it shows which one of the 8 filters we're looking at.
 Right below it, marked "Original" - is the input image before pooling; and the one to the right ("Src") is the same image after pooling.

 As we know, to apply a filter means to multiply the filter by the parts of the image, marked by different colors on the plot.
 These parts of the image, multiplied by the filter, are marked "Out 1" to "Out 4".
 After the multiplication, the values of each "Out" are summed up to form 4 single values in total (or image 2x2).
-This will be the output for a single filter, but for the convolution layer we have four filters, their outputs are summed up.
-This will be a single channel output from the convolution and denoted in the plot above as "Output", in the lower left corner.
+This will be the output for a single filter, but for the convolution layer we have four filters, and their outputs are summed up.
+This will be a single channel output from the convolution and denoted in the plot above as "Output", in the lower-left corner.

-So how is this connected to our example.
-In order for the first channel output the "-1" - all the four filters with "Filter out idx: 0" have to output a large negative value (remember we have a tanh non-linearity, so the large negative will be converted to -1).
+So how is this connected to our example?
+In order for the first channel to output the "-1" - all the four filters with "Filter out idx: 0" have to output a large negative value (remember we have a tanh non-linearity, so the large negative will be converted to -1).
 Well, not all of them, but mostly, on average.

 And, how would a single filter output a large negative value?
-For that we need to take a look at the numbers themselves.
+For that, we need to take a look at the numbers themselves.
 Interpretation of the numbers is also straightforward: These are only multiplications of these image parts by the filter values:

 ![filters_n_1_nums](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_n_1_nums.png)

 However, you may want to take a second to figure out which number goes where (use the previous plot for reference).

 Let's think about what we see here.
 First of all, the filter zeroes out most of the values in the middle, leaving mostly top right and bottom left.
 This means that these top right and bottom left parts of the image actually affect the filter output, obviously.
-Second is, this filter "likes" when the top right values are negative and bottom left are positive.
-In this case the filter outputs larger value.
+The second is, this filter "likes" when the top right values are negative and the bottom left are positive.
+In this case, the filter outputs a larger value.
 If our image had positive values both at the top right and bottom left - they would cancel out, which means that the filter wouldn't care about them (remember that after the filter is applied, its outputs will sum up).

  Let's look at another filter operation:

 ![filters_num_2](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\04_analysis\filters_num_2.png)

-This filter also does not pay much attention to center pixels, mostly edge pixels affect its output.
+This filter also does not pay much attention to the center pixels, mostly edge pixels affect its output.
 For our example, when the image is open at 150-ish degrees, its right and bottom edges are darker, compared to the bottom and right, so such filter would output something rather negative.

-Now assume we understand how the "Output" matrix is formed.
+Now assume that we understand how the "Output" matrix is formed.
 The average value of this matrix would be the first input to our dense network.
 If we remind ourselves of how the dense network work, we may connect the filters output to the "Grand output" - output of the whole network.
-So, if all the filters output a positive value, the network tend to output "Large Sin, zero Cos".
-If some filters output positive value, others negative, in such manner that they compensate each other - the network will output zero for both Sin and Cos, which should never happen, theoretically.
+So, if all the filters output a positive value, the network tends to output "Large Sin, zero Cos".
+If some filters output positive value, others negative, in such a manner that they compensate each other - the network will output zero for both Sin and Cos, which should never happen, theoretically.

-Next I will describe the script for obtaining these visualization, so that you can reproduce them and play with it yourself.
+Next, I will describe the script for obtaining this visualization, so that you can reproduce them and play with it yourself.
 But before it, one small point to mention.

 ### 5.3 More values from inside

-We are going explore our model even further.
+We are going to explore our model even further.
 We want to see an image before convolution, after it, and after pooling.
 For that, we need to change the second parameter for the forward() function:

 ```python
     def forward(self, x, out_layer=-1):